datapane/datapane/public-docs/docs/index.md

 #### **Share standalone reports with no server**

-Export static HTML reports which you can share on Slack or Email, with no backend required.
+Export Datapane views as static HTML reports which you can share on Slack or Email, or embed in your product.
+No server required.

 #### **Ship apps from Jupyter**